aliceinwire/tofuwiki/README.markdown

-# SoyWiki
+# TofuWiki

-SoyWiki turns Vim into a powerful, lean, and fast wiki.
+TofuWiki turns Vim into a powerful, lean, and fast wiki.
 It's got all the protein of a more conventional wiki, but less saturated fat and no cholesterol.

 [screenshots]

-A quick overview of SoyWiki's characteristics and features:
+A quick overview of TofuWiki's characteristics and features:

 * flat text files
 * maximum data portability